 Acute tonsillitis can lead to several complications, including:

 Chronic enlargement and infection of the tonsils, in combination with an adenoid infection, can cause infections in other nearby structures:

 - The airways in the nose region can become infected ( sinusitis ), and problems with nasal drainage or obstruction can develop.

 - The ear’s Eustachian tube can also be affected, leading to chronic ear infections.

 Adenoids are part of the same group of lymph nodes as tonsils.

 When the adenoids become swollen (usually when the tonsils are swollen), they can block the Eustachian tube, which runs from the back of the throat to the middle ear.

-This is the thin tube that pushes the air out of the ears.
-If this tube remains blocked most of the time, a sticky fluid forms in the middle ear that interferes with hearing.
+This is the thin tube that pushes the air out of the ears if this tube remains blocked most of the time, sticky fluid forms in the middle ear that interferes with hearing.

 If the infection spreads to the tissue around the tonsils, an abscess may form in the throat.